 - respect the rights of other people, regardless of differences in culture, ability, race, gender, age, sexual orientation or economic status

-- attend as many of the sessions as you can - if you cannot attend, please notify your tutor or the centre
+- attend as many of the sessions as you can - if you can't attend, please notify your tutor or the centre

 - try your best to be there for the start of the session and to stay to the end